nortikin/sverchok/docs/nodes/surface/adaptive_tessellate.rst

 Since the node uses Delaunay triangulation, it is enough to just apply "Dual Mesh" node after it to have a Voronoi subdivision.

+**Assumptions and Limitations**:

+This node uses a relatively simple algorithm without any "AI" or too complex computations involved.
+Thus, the node can not handle all cases.
+Especially,

+* The node can not generate very good subdivision if the surface has places where it is much more stretched along one direction compared to another.
+For example, if at some place a `[0; 1] x [0; 1]` square of U/V space is mapped onto a rectangular part of the surface with side lengths of 10 and 100 - the generated faces will appear stretched in one direction.
+However,

+   * It will be okay if the rectangle will have sides of 100 and 130.
+   * It will be okay if not only one part of the surface, but the whole surface is much more stretched in one direction than in another.

+* The node may not generate too good subdivision near the edges of the surface.
+  Especially this is noticeable when the surface is supposed to be closed.
+* The node can not automatically detect where the surface is supposed to have "shar edges" (if any).
+If you happen to know where such edges should be (in terms of surface's U/V coordinates), use the "AddUVPoints" input.
+* When surface curvature values are used, the node may not handle very well so-called "signular points" of the surface (if it happens to have any) - places where different values of U/V coordinates are mapped into one point in space.
+For example, a sphere with usual polar parametrisation has such points at the poles.
+* Surface curvature values are calculated numerically, so they can be not very precise, especially with very "noisy" surfaces.
+* With high number of points to be generated, the node may be slow, especially when surface curvature values are considered.

 Inputs
 ------